zhill/enterprise-docs/content/docs/using/ui_usage/registries/_index.md

 - **Type**
   Set this to **awsecr**

-For **Username** and **Password**, there are three different modes that require different settings when adding an ECR registry, depending on where your Anchore Engine is running and how your AWS IAM settings are configured to allow access to a given ECR registry.
+For **Username** and **Password**, there are three different modes that require different settings when adding an ECR registry, depending on where your Anchore Enterprise is running and how your AWS IAM settings are configured to allow access to a given ECR registry.

 1. API Keys
     Provide access/secret keys from an account or IAM user.
 We highly recommend using a dedicated IAM user with specific access restrictions for this mode.